stackforge/openstack-sdk-php/doc/oo-tutorial.md

 correctly, it is possible for these two to get out of sync.

-Earlier, we created a container directly on the remote side, and then featched the container.
+Earlier, we created a container directly on the remote side, and then fetched the container.
 As we create an object, we are going to do the
 opposite: We will create a local object, and then save it to the remote storage.
 Later, we will fetch the remote object.